AmirEfi/NLP-in-ML/README.md

 Also, you can see the results of some usual metrics in the final lines of the code.

-To use this model, first of all, get the text of the news, then pass it to the primray_prep_text function to remove punctuations. after that, pass it to the remove_stopwords function to remove stop words. now give this clean text to the TF-IDF model to extract features and so give the features to the final model to give you the probable category the news may contain.
+To use this model, first of all, get the text of the news, then pass it to the primray_prep_text function to remove punctuations. after that, pass it to the remove_stopwords function to remove stop words. now give this clean text to the TF-IDF model to extract features and so give the features to the final [model](https://drive.google.com/file/d/1kflWvXH8ZYmAKwoPeQROKh25IVWv3IPX/view?usp=sharing) to provide you with the probable category the news may contain.